ChapelFob80930/Tecolab/README.md

 - `trusted_admin_emails` should be set to `admin@gmail.com` for local/demo testing — only emails in this list can access the `/course_agent/*` endpoints (all gated behind `oauth2.admin_only`).
 - The project uses **two separate Postgres databases**: Neon (`database_*` variables) for users/auth/projects, and Supabase (`supabase_database_*` variables) for LangGraph checkpoints and `agent_memory`.
 Each has its own Alembic migration environment (`alembic_migrations/` for Neon, `alembic_migrations_supabase/` for Supabase) — don't run migrations against the wrong one.
 - If your database password contains special characters (`@`, `%`, etc.), make sure they're handled correctly wherever the connection string is built — unescaped `%` characters will break Alembic's `configparser`-based config loading.
+- In production, `.env` is never committed and never baked into the Docker image — see [Deployment & infrastructure](#deployment--infrastructure) for how secrets are injected at runtime instead.

 ---